feature-engineering-studio/syllabus/README.md

  * Presentation
  * Final Deliverable (including resource list)

-In addition to these milestones students will also monitor and record their project's progress and will be required to give two progress statements, one verbally and one written. **All students must also meet with the instructor once during semester**
+In addition to these milestones students will also monitor and record their project's progress and will be required to give two progress statements, one verbally and one written. **All students must also meet with the instructor once during semester.**

 **Grade Breakdown:**